Folks in AA often quote the phrase, “Fake it till you make it”

 As a Christian in Christ and Christ in me, I much prefer the phrase, “ACT IN THE FACT!”

-Now Peter is talking about the certain destruction of all current matter, but I think the idea aplys to our positional truths as well.
+Now Peter is talking about the certain destruction of all current matter, but I think the idea applys to my positional truths as well.
 Because my position in reality is that I am in Jesus and he is in me therefore:

 I am dead to sin——————-

 I am immortal——————–

 I am a child of the creator of all——